John L. Watzke, Ph.D., dean

-The Graduate School currently offers 16 degree programs in seven academic areas.
+The Graduate School currently offers 15 degree programs in six academic areas.
 The courses, curricula, and faculty are provided cooperatively by the Pamplin School of Business, the Shiley School of Engineering, the Schools of Education and Nursing, and the College of Arts and Sciences.
 Each program is administered by a director within its school or department.
 These directors, together with the dean of the Graduate School, comprise the Graduate School Council.
-The Graduate School was established in 1950 and has awarded over 10,000 degrees since then, including 191 doctoral degrees.
+The Graduate School was established in 1950 and has awarded over 10,000 degrees since then, including more than 300 doctoral degrees.

 The Graduate School offers rigorous educational experiences in a personalized learning environment.
 The University of Portland’s graduate curricula are designed to provide candidates with the cutting-edge knowledge and skills they need to provide insightful, global, and ethical leadership within their professions, both now and into the future.